pashaDadenko/flightClub/README.md

 - **Order History:** Keep track of your past orders for reference and repurchase.

-- **Responsive Design:** Our website is fully responsive and works great on both desktop and mobile devices.
+- **Adaptive Design:** My website is fully responsive and works seamlessly on both desktop and mobile devices.

 ## Getting Started